 TERMS OF SERVICE

-[PLAN NAME AND PRODUCT]
+FIXED PRICED ELECTRICITY SERVICE

 Small Commercial (<50kW demand) Customers Only

 This Terms of Service is being provided to you pursuant to the regulations (the "Rules") of the Public Utility Commission of Texas ("PUCT") to explain certain of the terms and conditions of the electric generation service offered to the above Texas customers by Enron Energy Services, Inc. ("EESI" or "us" or "we").
 This Terms of Service is not a contract; in order to receive our service a signed written contract (an "EESI Contract") is required.
 Your EESI Contract will, where applicable, reflect the terms and conditions set forth below, but will also contain other terms and conditions under which we provide service and as such will constitute the sole and exclusive legal agreement between us for such service.
 You are entitled to receive, along with this Terms of Service, a copy of the EESI Contract, and a "Your Rights as a Customer" disclosure.
 If you did not receive any of these documents, please advise us immediately and they will be provided.
 Please retain all of these documents for future reference if you choose EESI as your electric generation supplier.